BAMGames/europa-universalis-rules/doc/hre.md

 SPA, Bavaria, Palatinate, Brandenburg, Münster, Hesse, etc.

 Historically, HOL, Brandenburg, ANG, Protestant Union against SPA, Catholic League (esp.
-Bavaria) against AUS (played by VEN).
+Bavaria) against AUS (played by VEN or RUS if not possible).
+1610, turn 25.

-* Statu quo: partition of Berg in two provinces, the minor Archbishopric of Köln gets territory (usual minor now).^[Design note: this reflects the fact that the Duchy would have fallen in the hands of two Wittelbach lines and would have been allied.
-This avoids creating a minor that owns just the Jülich territory with no power.]
-* Win for protestant: Berg remains intact (and that is one more Protestant province for the Protestant Union).
-* Win for Catholic League (historical result): partition of Berg in two provinces, Münster becomes Catholic and gets the *Jülich* province.
+Each side may hope to conquer some of the provinces.
+No initial control is given (enemy for every side).
+Each side will count 2 points for Jülich or Berg, 1 point for Minden.
+PRU will always intervene, as well as Bavaria (Catholic League).
+SPA may intervene on the catholic side, AUS as itself (it can only send one stack).
+AUS can begin with troops inside *Jülich* or *Berg*.

+AUS may send the army of the HRE (historically with forces from Alsace and Liège).
+HOL, ANG, FRA (if not Catholic/CR) may intervene on the side of FRA.
+PRU will enter in full war.
+Third side is **Palatinatus** that may send only one small stack.
+SPA may send one small stack too, as well as FRA if Catholic/CR.

+The sides are written here PRU, SPA and AUS, even if SPA may not intervene.

+  * If AUS obtains the *Jülich* province and keeps it, the *Jülich* goes to AUS and will be part of the Spanish Low Countries.
+  * If AUS also obtains the *Berg* province and keeps it, *Berg* also goes to AUS and will be part of the spanish low countries.
+But only if Jülich is taken.
+  * If SPA takes both *Jülich* and *Berg*, **Palatinatus** gains *Jülich* and *Berg*.
+  * If SPA gets at least 2 points, then the Chambers of Reunion event will turn **Palatinatus** in a catholic country. +10 VP for SPA.
+  * If PRU gets 5 points, all provinces are annexed by PRU.
+PRU may benefit from its second army right now, but the army counter may only be reinforced in these new possessions.
+  * If PRU got 4 points of less, and *Jülich* is not given to AUS, *Jülich* is given to **Palatinatus**.
-* Win for AUS: The Duchy of Jülich is annexed by AUS.
+  * The rest is given to PRU.

+If the event did not happen before TYW, it may not happen during TYW.
+However, is will happen at the same time as IV-11 (Great Elector) if it did not happen before.

 ### Event: Conversion of the Archbishop of Köln

 This is a religious civil war.
-Authorized to intervene: HOL, AUS?, SPA, Bavaria (as a minor), Palatinate (as a minor).
+Authorized to intervene.

 Roll 1d10 on this table:
-1-2: Not coming
+ * 1-2: Not coming
-3-4: LD G
+ * 3-4: LD G
-5-7: A- G
+ * 5-7: A- G
-8-9: A- LD G
+ * 8-9: A- LD G
-10+: A+ G
+ * 10+: A+ G

 Add +3 for Bavaria, +1 for Palatinate if Palatinate is not at war.
 No reinforcement roll.
 50 D$ will by a +1 for Bavaria/Palatinate.
 The